Doctors kept close eye on Trump’s use of malaria drug

 His blood pressure came in at 121 over 79.
 The American Heart Association says an elevated blood pressure range is when a reading for the upper number consistently ranges from 120-129 and less than 80 for the lower number.
 People with elevated blood pressure are likely to develop high blood pressure unless steps are taken to control the condition.

 Trump has shown marked improvement in his cholesterol levels during his presidency, helped by medication.
 At his physical in January 2018, his total cholesterol was 223.
 In early 2019, the reading came in at 196.
 It now stands at 167.
-The president takes Rosuvastatin to help lower his bad cholesterol, known as LDL, and to raise his good cholesterol, or HDL.
+The president takes rosuvastatin to help lower his bad cholesterol, known as LDL, and to raise his good cholesterol, or HDL.
 Ideally, total cholesterol should be less than 200.

-Trump also takes aspirin daily and Finasteride, a drug to treat enlargement of the prostate and male pattern hair loss.
+Trump also takes aspirin daily and finasteride, a drug to treat enlargement of the prostate and male pattern hair loss.
 Aspirin reduces the risk of heart attack and stroke in people at high risk for them.

 AP Medical Writer Lauran Neergaard contributed to this report.